contributte/apitte-negotiation/.docs/README.md

 ## Response

-Instead of response return entity from endpoint so transformers could handle transformation for you.
+Instead of writing data into response body use `$response->withEntity($entity)` so transformers could handle transformation for you.

 ```php
 namespace App\Api\V1\Controllers;